Fishermen attack Sea Shepherd vessel in Gulf of California

 - Republicans stand behind Trump on wall; a few cracks emerge

-Some fishermen boarded the Sea Shepherd vessel and appeared to carry off some items.

-The vaquita is nearing extinction due to gill nets set illegally to catch totoaba, a fish whose swim bladder commands astronomical prices and is a delicacy in China.
+The vaquita is nearing extinction due to gill nets set illegally to catch totoaba, a fish whose swim bladder commands astronomical prices because it is considered a delicacy in China.

+Some fishermen threw a net in front of the Farley Mowat to foul the propellers of the Sea Shepherd vessel; others boarded the ship and apparently carried off some items.

+The Farley Mowat’s crew can be seen using a hose to repel some of the smaller boats.